mainwp/mainwp/readme.txt

 * Updated: compatibility with the new version of the Managed Client Reports for WooCommerce plugin

 = 3.4.2 - 7-11-17 =
-* Fixed: an issue with sorting posts and pages by the publish date
+* Fixed: An issue with sorting posts and pages by the publish date
 * Fixed: sync error caused by the WP-SpamShield plugin
 * Fixed: JavaScript (moment.js) conflict with the Gutenberg plugin
-* Fixed: an issue with sending email notifications about available updates for some users
+* Fixed: An issue with sending email notifications about available updates for some users
-* Fixed: an issue with triggering unwanted backups
+* Fixed: An issue with triggering unwanted backups
 * Fixed: a usability issue with displaying incorrect last sync time
 * Fixed: incorrect changelog links
 * Added: mainwp_updatescheck_disable_notification_mail hook to disable email notifications about available updates